 “Did you see this?” my travel companion Liz whispered, pointing to a photo of a 16-year old boy.
 Scalded to death by steam from an exploded boiler, said the caption.
 We looked at each other and shuddered.
 No matter what kind of model village it was, tragedies happened.
 I stared at the other photos, wondering about the stories and lives behind each.

 Why did Val Jalbert decline?

 The village’s decline started when the industry turned away from non-transformed pulp to paper.
 This required chemical technology the mill didn’t have.
 In 1927 the mill was shut down, and by 1929 Val Jalbert was abandoned.

 I learned more – no, that’s not right.
 I experienced more – at the old mill itself.
 In the cavernous Grinder’s Room, the history of Val Jalbert loomed all around us through a multi-media ‘spectacle’ of mist, music and film.
 Hologram-ish residents took us from the town’s optimistic beginnings to its ultimate end (not to mention a hippy takeover in the 60s, which I thought looked quite fun).

-After the show, Liz, I and some others took the cable car past the top of Ouiatchouan Falls.
+After the show a group of us took the cable car past the top of Ouiatchouan Falls.
 At 72 meters (236 ft), the falls are even higher than Niagara Falls, and provided power for the mill.

 Afterwards we made our way to the new glass viewing platform overlooking the falls.
 As the water cascaded down, mist spritzing my face, I thought of the passage of time.
 Just as the waterfall churns over thousands of litres of water a minute, time churns over the years, and while the old Val Jalbert has been swept away, it has a new life in this historic restoration.